OlgaJ1989/taste-of-poland/README.md

       ![About](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/about-us.PNG)

 * Cards section with links to Gallery and Menu pages
-    * A section containing of two cards with links to the two pages, catching the eye and allowing quick navigation.
+    * A section containing two cards with links to the two pages, catching the eye and allowing quick navigation.
 The design is responsive - users will see 2 cards next to each other on bigger screens and 1 card on top of the other on smaller devices.

       ![Cards](https://github.com/OlgaJ1989/taste-of-poland/blob/main/docs/cards.PNG)